Frightening Flicks Filmed in Texas

 Planet Terror (2007)

-Part of the Grindhouse double-feature with Quentin Tarantino, this film was written, directed, produced and musically composed by native Texan Robert Rodriguez.
+The other half of the Grindhouse double-feature with Quentin Tarantino, Planet Terror was written, directed, produced and musically composed by native Texan Robert Rodriguez.
 The movie chronicles the efforts of a group of survivors battling a planet of zombie-like creatures.
 You’ll recognize Bruce Willis, Rose McGowan, Freddy Rodriguez, Josh Brolin and others in this campy zombie movie that was filmed in Austin, Luling, and the Williamson County Jail.
 It made Rolling Stone’s list of top 10 zombie movies.

 Friday the 13th (2009)